US · AI law tracker

 Sample vendor questions

-- What processes do you have in place to ensure compliance with copyright laws for training data?
+- What mechanisms do you have in place to demonstrate compliance with potential administrative subpoenas for training data sources and IP attribution?

 Intelligence briefs (3)